Connecting Central America

 Duration: 2018 to 2021

 - Cacao, Coffee, Fresh Fruit and Vegetables, Fish and Seafood

 - Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, Panama

 The Connecting Central America Programme aims to strengthen 60 Small and Medium sized Enterprises (SMEs) and cooperatives from Central America, between 2018 and 2021, in becoming (more) competitive on the European market.
-Central American SMEs, cooperatives and producer groups that want to (increase their) export to the European market, are now invited to apply to participate in the coaching programme.
-If you want more information about what you can expect and selection criteria, please click here to download our brochure.
-For more specific selection criteria click here.
 The registration form for the Central America program has been closed.

-The Central American Regional Economic Integration (INTEC) project is a project financed primarily by the European Commission which aims at strengthening the economic integration in Central America (CA) and maximizing the benefits of the implementation of the Association Agreement signed between the European Union and Central America by reducing regional constraints to competitiveness and diversification in CAAs.
+The Central American Regional Economic Integration (INTEC) project is a project financed primarily by the European Union which aims at strengthening the economic integration in Central America (CA) and maximizing the benefits of the implementation of the Association Agreement signed between the European Union and Central America by reducing regional constraints to competitiveness and diversification in CAAs.
 One of its three project components aims particularly at strengthening Central American capacity to trade in goods and services.
 Within the context of this component, the EU and the Ministry of Foreign Affairs of the Netherlands signed a cooperation agreement to jointly promote the advantages for Central American SMEs of the Association Agreement between the EU and Central America.